file-format/Docs/en/ebook/pml.md

 ## What is a PML file?

 Palm Inc introduced the PML file format which stands for Palm Markup Language File.
-Its purpose is to create docs for eReader which is an ebook reading device similar to the tablet computer.
-The PML file gives the layout to a PDB file (containing various data files) to display on a Palm Device.
+Its purpose is to create docs for eReader which is an eBook reading device similar to the tablet computer.
+The PML file gives the layout to a [PDB](/ebook/pdb/) file (containing various data files) to display on a Palm Device.

 ## Technical details of PML Files

-The structure of PML files consist of tags for creating e-book setup, including paragraphs, headings, indentions and references.
-It also allows the formatting tags such as Bold, Small Caps and Superscript.
-Developers can also add the images to the e-books.
+The structure of PML files consists of tags for creating an eBook setup, including paragraphs, headings, indentations, and references.
+It also allows the formatting tags such as Bold, Small Caps, and Superscript.
+Developers can also add images to the eBooks.

 ### Palm Markup Language
 The following table specifies the PML commands: